ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 cmci_key
-  Location of the PEM-formatted file with your private key to be used for HTTPS client authentication.
+  Location of the PEM-formatted file storing your private key to be used for HTTPS client authentication.

-  Required when security type is certificate.
+  Can also be specified using the environment variable CMCI_KEY.

-  Can also be specified using the environment variable CMCI_KEY
+  Required if *cmci_cert* is specified.

-  Required with cmci_cert
+  Authentication prioritises certificate authentication if *cmci_cert* and *cmci_key* are provided, then basic authentication if *cmci_user* and (cmci_password) are provided, and then unauthenticated if none is provided.

   | **required**: False